HomeResources › Google LSA for Pest Control

 Cost per booked job math

 CPL alone doesn't tell you whether LSA is working.
 The number that matters is cost per booked job.
-Here's the formula applied to a typical pest control scenario:
+Here's the formula applied to a typical pest control scenario (or plug in your own numbers with our LSA ROI Calculator):

 # Example: pest control market at $40 CPL